Professor Paul Millar

 Advisor

 Sacha holds a Masters of Laws from UC and her career path has woven through public policy, social entrepreneurship and academia.
 She was formerly the General Manager of Strategy and Influence with Te Rūnanga o Ngāi Tahu, and was the inaugural Fulbright Harkness Fellow in 2010.
-Sacha is currently the head of Aotahi – the School of Māori and Indigenous Studies at UC and also a co-director of the Maui Lab, connecting students with communities and organisations in order to create Next Generation Solutions for Te Ao Māori.
+Sacha is the former head of Aotahi – the School of Māori and Indigenous Studies at UC and co-director of the Maui Lab, connecting students with communities and organisations in order to create Next Generation Solutions for Te Ao Māori.

 Professor Paul Arthur